What is oppositional defiant disorder?

-Praise your child’s or teen’s positive behaviors.
+- Praise your child’s positive or good behaviors.

-Be consistent about rules.
+- Be consistent about rules.

-Model the behaviors you want your child to follow.
+- Model the behaviors you want your child to follow.

-Establish a daily routine for your child.
+- Establish a daily routine for your child.

-Spend quality time with your child.
+- Spend quality time with your child.

-Why does my child have ODD?
+- Why does my child have ODD?

-What can I do to help my child?
+- What can I do to help my child?

-What treatment will help my child?
+- What treatment will help my child?

-Do we need family counseling?
+- Do we need family counseling?

-Will medicines help?
+- Will medicines help?

-Are there any other treatments for my child?
+- Are there other treatments available?

-How can I stop from being so angry all the time?
+- How can I stop from being so angry all the time?

-My child seems to be a loner.
+- My child seems to be a loner.
 How can I help him/her make friends?

 - Are there any support groups in my area?